luckyIITR/Van_der_Pauw_with_system_switch/manual.rst

+| Device details:
+| We have used the following devices.
+#.
+3706A SYSTEM SWITCH/MULTIMETER
+#.
+3765 HALL EFFECT CARD
+#.
+6221 DC/AC CURRENT SOURCE
+#.
+2450 SOURCEMETER 2182A NANOVOLTMETER

+| One can also prefrably use a picoammeter along with these, with appropriate modifications to the code ( user has to do that XD ).

-The user provides a range of current values.
+| The user provides a range of current values.
 For a specified value of current, 8 iterations of the following algorithm take place to compute V1 through V8.
 | In a single iteration ( for Vi )  -
 #.
 The current source is configured.
 Current value is set.
+#.
 The switch is configured for Vi mode.
+#.
 The current supply is turned on.
+#.
 The voltmeter takes multiple readings and stores them in a buffer.
 Mean is calculated is stored as Vi.
+#.
 The current supply is turned off.

+| Device details:
-We have used the following devices:
+| We have used the following devices:
+#.
 3706A SYSTEM SWITCH/MULTIMETER
+#.
 3765 HALL EFFECT CARD
+#.
 6221 DC/AC CURRENT SOURCE
+#.
 2450 SOURCEMETER/ 2182A NANOVOLTMETER